ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 •	**Lowest Confidence:** During the Great Recession, the 1-year ago comparison confidence dropped to 77, and the 5-years ago comparison dropped to 108, and then it took a decade to recover.
 The 2020 pandemic recession triggered another decline, with scores now at 100 and 135 in 2024, respectively.

-•	**Highest Confidence:** For 1-year ago comparisons, confidence peaked in 1997 at 156 but stayed relatively the same until 2001 when it dropped to 141 and then continued down until 2002.
+•	**Highest Confidence:** For one-year-ago comparisons, confidence peaked at 156 in 1997 and stayed relatively the same until 2001, when it dropped to 141 and then continued down until 2002.
 Scores did not recover until 2019 Q4, before the 2020 pandemic recession.
-For the 5-year ago comparison, the score peaked at 172, before the 2001 recession.
+For the five-year-ago comparison, the score peaked at 172 before the 2001 recession.
 The 2020 pandemic recession triggered another decline, with scores now at 100 and 135 in 2024, respectively.

 **Linear Regression:**
 ![](LinearReg-CurrentFinSituation_1YR-ago.png)